 There are a few ways to prevent tension type headaches, but the best way to avoid them is to know what

-How can a Sleepsia pillow help with tension other than physical comfort?
+How can a Sleepsia Pillow help with Tension other than Physical Comfort?

-One way to reduce the intensity of a tension headache is to use a Sleepsia pillow.
+One way to reduce the intensity of a tension headache is to use a migraine pillow.
 This Sleepsia pillow can help you get more comfortable by providing support for your neck and head.
 It can also make it easier for you to move your head around, which can relieve the pain.
-You may also find that using a pillow helps you fall asleep faster and stay asleep longer.
+You may also find that using a memory foam pillow helps you fall asleep faster and stay asleep longer.

 Which Treatments Are Effective For A Tension Type Headache?